 Born Clara Ann Fowler in 1927, Patti Page found most of her success in music, unlike some of her contemporaries who adorned the stage as well.

-She was a success in both pop and country music, selling more than 100 million records over her six decade long career.
+She was a success in both pop and country music, selling more than 100 million records over her six-decade-long career.
 Two of her biggest hits included “How Much is That Doggie in the Window” and her signature song, “Tennessee Waltz.”

 Dinah Washington (August 29, 1924 – December 14, 1963)

 Dinah Washington was the most popular black female singer of the ’50s.
 The self-proclaimed “Queen of the Blues,” Washington performed mostly jazz songs.
 She was inducted into the Rock and Roll Hall of Fame in 1993.
-Her biggest hit, “What a Diff’rence a Day Made,” reached No. 4 on the US pop charts in 1959.
+Her biggest hit, “What a Diff’rence a Day Makes,” reached No. 4 on the US pop charts in 1959.

-Julie London was born to parents who performed in a vaudeville, so it’s no surprise that she performed mostly jazz songs.
+Julie London was born to parents who performed in vaudeville, so it’s no surprise that she performed mostly jazz songs.
 She recorded a total of 32 albums in both the pop and jazz genres.